 If you don't want to face these negative effects, we highly recommend calling us at 770.249.4405.

-Brett Willis has years of experience, having worked on the toughest cases since 2005.
-He specializes in DUI law and is skilled at finding the needed evidence to make a persuasive argument on your behalf.
+Brett Willis has over 18 years of experience, having worked on the toughest cases since 2005.
+Our firm is skilled at finding the needed evidence to make a persuasive argument on your behalf.
 Give us a call to get a free consultation with a Dahlonega DUI attorney today.

 A Recent Client's Experience